0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 - Securing the network is done by a maximum of 100 delegations of "Validator Nodes".
 This is very valuable work to the network.

-- At the start of the network each Validator Node has typically 1 entity or person behind it (a delegation of 1).
+- At Genesis of the network each Validator Node has typically 1 entity or person behind it (a delegation of 1).

+- Since the Teams upgrade, validators have the option to create "Teams" where the validator is the "team captain".
+Anyone with a Delay Tower can create join a team, and if the thresholds of proofs are correct, they can participate in the rewards of the Team.

 - To become a candidate for a Validator Node, all that is required is to run the configuration tool, and to have any existing Validator in a current validator set send an onboarding transaction. (it's not a vote by the validator set to include a new validator.)

 While it doesn't take group permission to onboard a new validator, existing validators are rate-limited from creating endless accounts.
 They can only onboard a new prospective validator every 14 days/epochs.

 - The budget for Validator subsidies is "thermostatic", it goes up or down depending on the total number of Validator Nodes doing work successfully.